spentelow/532_Group_22/proposal.md

 In order to foster an understanding of crime that is more comprehensive and less biased, our team will create a dashboard which allows the public to easily view and explore Canadian crime data.
-These data will be derived from Statistics Canada.
+These data will be sourced from Statistics Canada.
 The dashboard should be easy to navigate for someone from the general population and provide summary information in a way that is easy to interpret.
-The dashboard should be interactive and allow users to explore types, locations, and frequency of crimes committed as well as the time period in which they occurred.
+The dashboard should be interactive and allow users to explore crime types, geographic locations, and various crime measurements of crimes committed as well as the year in which they occurred.

 # 2 Description of data

-We will be visualizing a dataset which consists of approximately 49732 observations of reported occurrences of the rate of crime per 100,000 population in different provinces and CMAs in Canada.
-Each row describes the rate of crime per 100,000 population for a given province/CMA for a given year.
-There are some missing values in this dataset.
-The `GEO` column illustrates the province or CMA being observed, the `Violations` column describes the types of crime/violations that occurred in that province or CMA.
-The `Value` column represents the number of crime rate per 100,000 population.
-This dataset was created by the Canadian Centre for Justice and Community Safety Statistics (CCJCSS), in co-operation with the policing community, collects police-reported crime statistics through the Uniform Crime Reporting Survey (UCR), it was sourced from  Statistics Canada website (Statistics Canada) and it can be found [here](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=3510017701).
+We will be visualizing a dataset which consists of approximately 49732 observations of aggregated crime metrics.
+Each row indicates an annual value for a given geographic location, for a given crime type, for a given crime measurement.
+There are some missing values in this dataset, which is related to particular crime metrics with measurements only in recent years.
+The `GEO` column illustrates the province or Census Metropolitain Area (CMA) being observed, the `Violations` column describes the crime type (e.g., homicide, fraud).
+The `Statistics` column corresponds to the crime measurement (e.g., violations per 100k, violations per 100k for those aged 12-17).
+The `Value` column represents the corresponding quantitative value.
+This dataset was compiled by the Canadian Centre for Justice Statistics (CCJS), in co-operation with the policing community, who collect and submit police-reported crime data through the Uniform Crime Reporting Survey (UCR).
+It was sourced from the Statistics Canada data portal, and can be found here [here](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=3510017701).

 # 3 Research questions and usage scenarios